Skip to main content Skip to search Skip to search

 Description

-Through the mouths of vivid characters, witty and moving dialogue, and poetically drawn landscapes and seascapes, acclaimed novelist Margaret Duley created a Newfoundland "set" upon which she explored existential and universal questions.
+Through the voices of vivid characters, witty and moving dialogue, and poetically drawn landscapes and seascapes, Margaret Duley created a Newfoundland stage upon which she explored existential and universal questions.
+Duley won international recognition with four novels, and though lauded by leading critics abroad, her appreciation at home was comparatively muted.
+In her native St. John’s, Duley’s strong female protagonists prompted speculation and gossip about her own life as a single, questioning woman.

-Skillfully interweaving history, including the devastating impact of World War One, the women's suffrage movement, the Depression, the loss of Newfoundland's self-government, and Confederation with Canada, this biography explores their influence upon Margaret Duley's life and writing.
-Within these pages, Duley comes alive, freed from flattened descriptions of her as a wealthy jeweller's daughter, and showing her maternal family's deep outport roots, her father's impoverished origins in England, and her parents’ rise in society.
-Duley's birth home in St. John's was one of comforts and evangelical causes prompting her lifelong search for a fairer society.
-Disillusioned with Christian institutions that had justified the Great War and entrapped women, Margaret Duley sought new answers in Theosophy and Asian religions.
-Duley's spiritual search is discussed as well as her feminism, anti-militarism, and her life at home and abroad.
+Skillfully interwoven with historical events, including the devastating impact of the first World War, the women’s suffrage movement, the Depression, the loss of Newfoundland’s self-government, and Confederation with Canada, Extraordinary Passages explores the influence of these critical times on Duley’s life and writing.
+Within these pages, Margaret Duley is freed from flattened descriptions of her as a wealthy jeweller’s daughter, unearthing the origins of her lifelong search for a fairer society and her deep appreciation for her island home.
+Disillusioned with Christian institutions that had justified war and entrapped women, she sought new answers at home and abroad in her search for spirituality, feminism, and anti-militarism.

 About the author